Advocate Marketing: How Does Advocate Marketing Work

 How does Advocate Marketing work?

-Furthermore, because advocates are already customers or fans of your brand, they are more likely than influencers to have social proof.
+Furthermore, advocates are already customers or fans of your brand, so they are more likely than influencers to have social proof.
 I.e., they can speak to the results they’ve personally achieved using your product or service.

 There are three main types of advocate marketing: referral programs, influencer programs, and testimonials/case studies.